Deconstructing Simplex

 Let $k$ be the first view with a valid commit certificate for value $x$.
 We show by induction that any honest party accepting a proposal in any view $v > k$ accepts only $x$.

-Grade Safety implies no valid skip certificate with tag $k$; Uniqueness implies every valid certificate with tag $k$ has value $x$.
 A fresh proposal in any view $v > k$ requires a skip certificate for all views $y < v$, which includes tag $k$: impossible.
-So any accepted proposal uses a certificate from some view $w < v$; since $w < k$ also requires a skip certificate for tag $k$, we have $w \geq k$.
-If $w = k$, Uniqueness gives value $x$; if $w > k$, the induction hypothesis gives value $x$.
+So any accepted proposal uses a certificate from some view $w < v$.
+Since $w < k$ also requires a skip certificate for tag $k$, we have $w \geq k$.
+If $w = k$, Strong-Grade Safety gives value $x$.
+If $w > k$, the certificate for view $w$ contains, or implies the existence of, a regular certificate for its value.
+That regular certificate contains an honest value vote, and by the induction hypothesis that vote is for $x$.

 External Validity